b4n6-b4n6/openshop/docs/FUTUREWISE.md

     * Add cute profile pictures to each chat (generated from name uuid)
   * Improved `title` attribute behaviour
     * Add a script that would transform all HTML elements with title attribute into focusable and tappable tooltips
-  * Improved UX
-    * for all customer pages - Add message ting on order status changes
-    * for all customer pages - Add message ting for every new message that arrives

 <code style='color: cyan;'>[Android]</code>
   * Ask user to disable battery optimisations